arpit456jain/Amazing-Css-Effects/README.md

 #### Step 1: Forking the repository :

-To work on an open-source project, you will first need to make your copy of the repository.
-To do this, you should fork the repository and then clone it so that you have a local working copy.
+To work on an open-source project, you will primarily need to make your copy of the repository.
+To do this, you should first fork the repository and then clone it so that you have a local working copy.

 Get your own Fork/Copy of repository by clicking `Fork` button at the upper right corner.<br><br>

 #### Step 2: Clone the Forked Repository

-After the repository is forked, you can now clone it so that you have a local working copy of the codebase.
+After the repository is forked, you can now clone it so that you have a copy of the codebase on your local Computer.

 To make your local copy of the repository follow the steps:
 - Open the Command Prompt